mattcroat/joy-of-code/posts/learn-svelte/learn-svelte.md

 ## Reactive Events

-An external event is any event you can subscribe to and listen for changes.
-This is a more advanced topic, but I think it's useful to know whenever you're trying to make an external event-based system reactive in Svelte.
+This is a more advanced topic, but I think it's useful to know whenever you're trying to make an external event-based system reactive in Svelte — an external event is any event you can subscribe to and listen for changes.

 ### Web Storage API Example